 |Finished projects||Disappears||Shows zero tasks|

-In the both apps you can add the following when creating your to-dos:
+In both apps you can add the following when creating your to-dos:

 In Things 3, you can also add the start date and tag your tasks.
 The start date is the day you have to start your to-do.
 This can be helpful when your tasks span over a couple of days.
 Apple Reminders only has one date, which mostly works like a deadline, unless you specify otherwise in the notes of your task.
 When your to-dos have a start and finish date, it helps to record both.

 Both Things 3 and Apple Reminders have tags.
 Apple Reminders has priority tags which are specific tags.
 In Things, your tags can be anything.
 You can create new tags and delete old ones.
 Tagging your tasks is certainly more flexible in Things 3 because you can effectively create all the priority tags in Apple Reminders and much more.

-In Apple Reminders you can add images to your to-do; handy for collaboration.
+In Apple Reminders you can add images to your to-dos; handy for collaboration.
 You can take photos, scan documents or add images from your Photos library.
 You can bookmark one webpage per task in Apple Reminders.

-Apple Reminders lets you flag important tasks and for easier availability under the Flagged tab on your navigation bar.
+Apple Reminders lets you flag important tasks, and for easier availability, flagged tasks appears under the Flagged tab on your navigation bar.
 You can also create proper location-based reminders and messaging-based in Apple Reminders, unlike the Shortcuts Automation Things 3 uses to create them.
 Shortcuts Automation is not a Things 3 feature, it is an iPadOS14 feature.
 It also works for Apple Reminders.

 Things 3 can collect information from Apple Calendar and Apple Reminders.
 If you want your information from those two apps in one place, then this is a great feature.
 However, since Things 3 doesn’t support some features in Apple Reminders, you will still need to use Apple Reminders for those tasks containing features missing in Things 3 (images, URLs, flags, etc).